Posted on July 28, 2019 and last updated on May 26, 2026

 • Difficulty: easy

-• Sights: old homestead, forest
+• Sights: old homestead, Spruce-Larch Wooded Bog

-This woodlands walk, protected by Crabtree Neck Land Trust, makes a couple of loops through “mossy old-growth trees, bog bridges,” and a quiet forest with wetlands.
-It includes the remains of an old homestead.
-Like many crumbled ruins of 19th-century farms, all that remains is a depression where the house or barn foundation was, and the rocks used for its walls and foundation.
-A cedar tree is growing in the center of the former home.
+This woodlands walk makes a couple of loops through “mossy old-growth trees, bog bridges,” and a quiet forest with wetlands.
+It includes the impressions of an old homestead.
+Like many remains of 19th-century farms, all that is left on the surface is a rock-lined depression where the house or barn foundation once was.
+A cedar tree is growing in the center of the former structure.

 Directions: The trailhead is on the Point Road, about a mile from Route 1.
 It is marked with a land trust sign and has room for about two vehicles.